 - 1) Linear (linear) in a non-geographic CRS the interpolation is defined by a series of DirectPositions on a straight line between each consecutive pair of controlPoints. - 2) Linear interpolation (linear) in a geographic CRS (interpreted as Loxodromic) the interpolation method shall return DirectPositions on a loxodromic curve between each consecutive pair of controlPoints.
-A loxodrome is a line crossing all meridians at the same angle, i.e. a path of constant bearing. - 3) Geodesic (geodesic) the interpolation mechanism shall return DirectPositions on a geodesic curve between each consecutive pair of controlPoints.
+A loxodrome is a line crossing all meridians at the same angle, that is, a path of constant bearing.

+- 3) Geodesic (geodesic) the interpolation mechanism shall return DirectPositions on a geodesic curve between each consecutive pair of controlPoints.
 A geodesic curve is a curve of shortest length.
 The geodesic shall be determined in the coordinate reference system of the GM_Curve in which the GM_CurveSegment is used. - 4) Circular arc by 3 points (circularArc3Points) the interpolation is defined by a series of 3 DirectPositions on a circular arc passing from the start point through the middle point to the end point for each set of three consecutive control points.
 The middle point is located halfway between the start and end point. - 5) Elliptical arc (elliptical) for each set of four consecutive controlPoints, the interpolation mechanism shall return DirectPositions on an elliptical arc passing from the first controlPoint through the middle controlPoints in order to the fourth controlPoint.
 Note: if the four controlPoints are co-linear, the arc becomes a straight line.
 If the four controlPoints are on the same circle, the arc becomes a circular one. - 6) Conic arc (conic) the same as elliptical arc but using five consecutive points to determina a conic section. - 7) Circular arc with centre and radius (circularArcCenterPointWithRadius) the interpolation is defined by an arc of a circle of the specified radius centred at the position given by the single control point.
 The arc starts, at the start angle parameter and extends for the angle given by the angular distance parameter.
 This interpolation type shall be used only with S100_ArcByCenterPoint and S100_CircleByCenterPoint geometry.
-The precise semantics of the parameters are defined in clause 7-5.2.20 (S100_ArcByCenterPoint.
+The precise semantics of the parameters are defined in Part 7 clause 7-5.2.20 (S100_ArcByCenterPoint). - 8) Polynomial (polynomialSpline) the control points are ordered as in a line-string, but they are spanned by a polynomial function.
+Normally, the degree of continuity is determined by the degree of the polynomials chosen. - 9) Bézier Spline (bezierSpline) the data are ordered as in a line string, but they are spanned by a polynomial or spline function defined using the Bézier basis.
+Normally, the degree of continuity is determined by the degree of the polynomials chosen. - 10) B-spline (bSpline) the control points are ordered as in a line string, but they are spanned by a polynomial or rational (quotient of polynomials) spline function defined using the B-spline basis functions (which are piecewise polynomials).
+The use of a rational function is determined by the Boolean flag "isRational".
+If isRational is TRUE then all the DirectPositions associated with the control points are in homogeneous form.
+Normally, the degree of continuity is determined by the degree of the polynomials chosen. - 11) Blended parabolic (blendedParabolic) the control points are ordered as in a linestring, but are spanned by a function that blends segments of parabolic curves defined by triplet sequences of successive data points.
+Each triplet includes the final two points of its predecessor.
+Further details of the semantics are provided in Part 7 clause 7-4.2.2.2.